What is DataCamp Certification?

 Today, any DataCamp subscriber can register for certification.
 We encourage you to review the preparation material and complete the readiness quiz to see if you’re ready.

 What are the requirements for certification?

 Depending on which certification you register for, you will complete either one or two timed exams that assess your knowledge and ability in key data topics.
 You’ll then submit a practical exam as your final step.
 To learn more about what to expect in the exams and practical exam for each certification, see all our Certifications here.

 What courses or tracks do I take to get certified?

 DataCamp Certifications are not based on any specific course material.
 Instead, we provide you with suggested DataCamp courses, tracks, and projects to complete along with additional study material for you to develop your personal study plan.
 Our Data Scientist and Data Analytics career tracks are great resources that we strongly encourage, but you may need some additional study to successfully complete the requirements.
-To review what’s covered in each certification, see Data Analyst or Data Scientist.

 How long do I have to complete the exam?